dotnet/source-build/README.md

 * .NET Core is composed of many repositories that need to be built at a specific combination of commits.
 * Each repository's build output needs to flow into the next repository's build.
+* By default, most .NET Core repositories download prebuilt binary dependencies from online sources.
+These are forbidden by typical Linux distribution rules, and interfere with build output flow.
 * Nearly all .NET Core repositories require the .NET Core SDK to build.
 This is a circular dependency, which presents a bootstrapping problem.

 The source-build repository contains scripts and build logic to help Linux distribution maintainers address these challenges.